itlab-vision/dl-benchmark/results/validation/validation_results_tensorflow.md

-# Validation results for the models inferring using Intel® Optimization for TensorFlow
+# Validation results for the models inferring using Intel� Optimizations for TensorFlow

 ## Image classification